-This Broccoli Grape Salad is fully loaded with juicy grapes, fresh cucumber, crisp bacon, and toasted pine nuts.
-The creamy dressing is so simple with just 4 ingredients.
+This Broccoli Grape Salad is loaded with juicy grapes, crunchy broccoli, fresh cucumber, crisp bacon, and toasted pine nuts.
+The simple ingredients come together in a fresh, crunchy salad with sweet, savory, and tangy flavors.
+The creamy dressing is made with just four ingredients and ties everything together perfectly.

 broccoli grape salad in a bowl with a serving spoon